In a single Delhi house, several hundred years of Indian history | KRDO

 “Will they stop at this mall, or build many more?
 Who knows?” he asks.

-For Ajay Parshed too, this development is for the visitors, not for those who live here.
+For Ajay Pershad too, this development is for the visitors, not for those who live here.
 “You can ban vehicles, but what do we residents do during medical emergencies?”

-Despite that, Parshed is certain he will not depart.
+Despite that, Pershad is certain he will not depart.
 “This is the rich history of my family right here.
 I cannot even think of leaving.”

 The-CNN-Wire